nadeesha5814/APIBulkExport/README.md

 1. Publisher API - Version 0.9 <br />
 2. Export/Import API - Version 1.0.1

-Both API versions are configurable through the properties file available in the project (.
+Both these API versions are configurable through the configuration file available in the project.

 ## Steps to run the tool.
 1. Edit Configuration - Open the config.properties file and change the configuration based on your own setup.
 Keep the Publisher API and Export/Import API as it is if you are not sure on which version to use. <br/>